 - minimum: 4.6.1

-Please note that if your machine runs Windows OS in Japanese, make sure to install the corresponding language pack for the .Net framework version you are using.
-This is required for running Studio in Japanese.
+Please note that if your machine runs Windows OS in a particular language (other than English), make sure to install the corresponding language pack for the .Net framework version you are using.
+This is required for running Studio in any of the available languages.
+The .Net framework and related language pack version must correspond, and any conflicting .Net framework versions installed on the machine should be removed.

 (!)
 Studio can be installed in Citrix environments, but there are certain issues that arise: